Exiv2/exiv2/msvc2005/ReadMe.txt

      bin\{win32|x84}\Win32\{Debug|Release|DebugDLL|ReleaseDLL}
      include

-2.2  Relationship with msvc build environment
+2.2  Relationship with msvc2003 build environment
-     msvc64 is similar to msvc.
+     msvc2005 is similar to msvc2003.
      However there are significant differences:
-     1) msvc64 supports 64 bit and 32 bit builds
+     1) msvc2005 supports 64 bit and 32 bit builds
-     2) msvc64 provides projects to build expat and zlib
+     2) msvc2005 provides projects to build expat and zlib
-     3) msvc64 is designed to accomodate new versions of expat and zlib when they become available.
+     3) msvc2005 is designed to accomodate new versions of expat and zlib when they become available.
-     4) msvc64 supports DevStudio 2005, 2008 and 2010 (no support for 2003)
+     4) msvc2005 supports DevStudio 2005, 2008 and 2010 (no support for 2003)
-     5) msvc64 does not require you to build 'vanilla' expat and zlib projects in advance
+     5) msvc2005 does not require you to build 'vanilla' expat and zlib projects in advance
-     6) msvc64 does not support the organize application
+     6) msvc2005 does not support the organize application
-     7) msvc64 supports building with zlib1.2.7 (default) or zlib1.2.3/5
+     7) msvc2005 supports building with zlib1.2.7 (default) or zlib1.2.3/5
-     7) msvc64 supports building with expat2.1.0 (default) or expa2.0.1
+     7) msvc2005 supports building with expat2.1.0 (default) or expa2.0.1

-     msvc will continue to be supported for 32 bit builds using DevStudio 2003/05/08, however there is no plan to enhance or develop msvc going forward.
+     msvc2003 will continue to be supported for 32 bit builds using DevStudio 2003/05/08, however there is no plan to enhance or develop msvc2003 going forward.

 3    Acknowledgement of prior work
      This work is based on work by the following people: